- Babies are natural scientists from birth.

-- Ask “how”, “why” and “what” questions constantly to get your little one thinking and questioning his or her experiences.
+- Ask “how”, “why” and “what” questions constantly to get your little one thinking and questioning his experiences.

 - Introduce new words to your child’s vocabulary.
 Use advanced and accurate words to describe what you’re doing, even from a very young age.

 Elizabeth Rood, director of the Center for Childhood Creativity, advices parents to not get so hung up on teaching their children.
 Instead, focus on having and experience with them to tap into the wonder of math, science, and engineering that is all around us.

 J. M. (2018, March 05).
 Eight ways to introduce kids to STEM at an early age.
 Retrieved May 1, 2018, from http://hechingerreport.org/eight-ways-introduce-young-kids-stem-early-age/